Economic dangers from Russia's invasion ripple across globe

 Barring a stock market collapse or a broadening of the war beyond Ukraine, Zandi said, “I don’t expect any change in the Fed’s conduct of monetary policy as a result of the economic cross-currents created by the Russian invasion of Ukraine.’’

 McHugh reported from Frankfurt, Germany.
-AP Writer Ken Sweet in New York contributed to this report.
+AP Business Writer Ken Sweet contributed from New York.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that a possible 50%-60% drop in GDP refers to Ukraine, not Russia.